zkoss/zk-mvvm-book/data_binding/validator.md

 > Since 8.0.0

-The concept of constraints grouping means that we can easily divide contraints into groups, even though the contraints belong to different JavaBeans.
-And those constraints in each group can be validated per validator invocation.
+The concept of constraints grouping means that we can easily divide contraints into groups.
+It means that we can create partial validation for different purpose.

 ### Usage
 There are four main parts in a validation group: